 The heart of our work is the Ecological Footprint.
 The Footprint measures human demand on nature, expressed as a single, easy-to-understand number that’s scalable from an individual to a global level.
 Our Footprint data and tools empower leaders at the local and national level to make confident policy and investment decisions backed by facts.

 Earth Overshoot Day is our annual campaign that marks the date when humanity has exhausted nature’s budget for the entire year.
-Earth Overshoot Day 2018 lands on August 1.
+Earth Overshoot Day 2018 fell on August 1.
 For the rest of the year, we are maintaining our ecological deficit by drawing down local resource stocks and accumulating carbon dioxide in the atmosphere.

 The Ecological Footprint framework addresses climate change in a comprehensive way beyond measuring carbon emissions.
 It shows how carbon emissions compare and interact with other components of human demand.
 This includes demands for food, for timber from forests, and for land for cities and roads.